zorgroudayna/allen-one-neuron-analysis/README.md

 - Save all plots in a `results/` folder.

 ## Usage
 - Run the Jupyter notebook to reproduce the analysis.
-- Install required packages listed in `requirements.txt`.
 - The Allen Brain Observatory dataset is stored locally on a disk and accessed directly.

 ## Results